How to Stop Your Spouse From Bringing Up the Past

 8. Trying to restore trust

 Bringing up your past indiscretions could be a way to control you through guilt.
+So, when your partner brings up your past mistakes, you know what they are trying to do.

-When some form of infidelity happens, and trust is broken, it takes time to rebuild it.
+When some form of infidelity happens and trust is broken, it takes time to rebuild it.
 In the process of restoring trust, guilt could be used as a control mechanism to prevent any more transgressions.

 The logic might be that if someone feels ashamed and terrible about themselves, they are less likely to make the same mistakes.
 Although that might be true in some cases, it is not a recipe for happiness and will not re-establish trust again.